wanderanimrod/Utraffik-Simulator/design-notes.md

 - Sensors and reporting to external consumers
 - Traffic data listener for vehicles (data coming from another service)

-Then, we should distribute the translation of vehicles among about __4__ processes.
-Translation should be based on lanes and not vehicles so we avoid sharing state between processes.
+Then, we should distribute the translation of vehicles among about __4 processes__.
+Translation should be based on edges and not vehicles or lanes so we avoid sharing state between processes.